Anupam-dagar/baileys/docs/tutorial.md

    ```

 ## Setting up the server
-Create `main.go` in the root of the directory which will be used to run the server
+Create a `main.go` file in the root directory to run the server:
 ```go
 package main